Fire up your griddles because these delicious salmon burgers are loaded up with a homemade jicama coleslaw and a dill dressing on toasted buns!

 - Coleslaw: In a large bowl mix together cabbages, green onions, jicama, and bell peppers.

-- In a separate bowl whisk together mayonnaise, mustards, vinegar, dill, sugar, salt and pepper.
+- In a separate bowl whisk together mayonnaise, both mustards, vinegar, dill, sugar, salt, and pepper.
 Once whisked together fold the mayonnaise mixture into the vegetables and mix thoroughly.
 Adjust the seasonings with salt and pepper and chill.